scuzzydude/asimov/asimov.md

 After accepting their Emmys for best Director of Drama Series, Zoey and the actor hold a press conference and reveal the final chapter of *El Grande Enchilada*.

 *New Titanic* will "steam" constantly, a series of month-long cruises.
 Each year, writers, directors, and actors will have opportunity to bid on a new movie or series.
 Effectively, scoot(Titanic) becomes a media franchise of the public domain.
 The scootage votes on the merits of these screenplays, and award production to the winners.
 In addition, everyday people will get a chance to submit their stories of how *Titanic* touched their lives.
-The scootage votes for the best stories and the winners are chosen as guest for the cruise.
+The scootage votes for the best stories and the winners are chosen as guests for the cruise.
 Groups of people who do some Titanic themed public good can bid on group cruises.
 And best of all, everything is free for the guests.
 Workers are chosen based on some creative angle.
 Chefs trying to make a name for themselves.
 Waitstaff and cleaners are really actors and writers vying for a chance to create an angle that would get them a part in the production.
 Artist, musicians, dancers and magicians, all driven by the scoot economy, bid to "work" the *New Titanic*.
 Not only does the cruise become an active-production Hollywood set, with the guests as extras, but it's also a reality show, the guest and their crew sharing their heartaches and triumphs in the context of a magical themed cruise.

 The scootage may not join the cruise as guests.
 That would be equivalent of transferring income to the scootage.
 This is strictly forbidden, nor can the scootage "buy" their way in.
 They *can* bid through a lottery to become ambassadors of the Scoot, thus gaining a berth on the ship, though they must work the cruise.
 The work consists of walking around and talking to guests about how awesome *Titanic* is.